manureta/suite/docs/usermanual/source/processing/processes/raster/polygonextraction.rst

 Description
 -----------

 The ``gs:PolygonExtraction`` process takes an input raster and creates a polygon feature collection.
 Polygons represent areas in the input coverage that contain equal values.
 Polygons are traced using the cell boundaries.
+This process is useful if the layer contains areas of several contiguous cells with the same value.

 .. figure:: img/polygonextraction.png

    *gs:PolygonExtraction*

-This approach is useful if the layer contains areas of several contiguous cells with the same value.
-The process can also perform a reclassification to group cells within a set of ranges so they are considered as belonging to the same class, which is useful when working with grid coverages such as a DEM (digital elevation model), which contain a continuous (non-discrete) variable, where neighbor pixels usually don't share the same values.
+.. todo:: This graphic is incorrect (look at the 2).

+ The process can also perform a reclassification to group cells within a set of ranges so they are considered as belonging to the same class, which is useful when working with grid coverages such as a DEM (digital elevation model) or other raster with a continuous (non-discrete) variable, where neighbor pixels usually don't share the same values.

 .. figure:: img/polygonextraction2.png

    *gs:PolygonExtraction using predefined ranges*

+.. todo:: This graphic is also incorrect (see 6).

-Certain values can be left outside of the polygon extraction process, defining them as no-data values.
+Certain values can be left outside of the polygon extraction process, defining them as ``NODATA`` values.
 Cells with those values will be ignored and no polygon will be created from them.

 Also, certain areas can be left outside of the polygon extraction process by defining a "region of interest" using a geometry.
 If so, analysis will be limited to those cells within that region.